thomaspeyrin/web/index.md

   - SUNDAE-GIFT
   - TGIF
 - \[Feb.
 19\] **[Deoxys-II](https://sites.google.com/view/deoxyscipher) winner of the [CAESAR competition](http://competitions.cr.yp.to/caesar-submissions.html) (Portfolio "Defense in depth")**
 - \[Jan.
-19\] Our paper "*From Collisions to Chosen-Prefix Collisions - Application to Full SHA-1*" accepted to Eurocrypt 2019
+19\] Article "*From Collisions to Chosen-Prefix Collisions - Application to Full SHA-1*" accepted to Eurocrypt 2019

 ---